AdyGCode/SaaS-BED-Notes/Session-02/Adding-XDebug.md

 For additional functions, see this link: <https://xdebug.org/docs/profiler

 Make sure to restart Laragon (either quite the application completely and restart it, or use the Stop/Start all sequence) for changes to take effect.

+To check if XDebug has been installed successfuly by click <kbd>Web tab</kbd> --><kbd>info</kbd>

 Basically XDebug creates a file which contains all the information that it profiled on your web page/application.